jdede/inet-showcases/_docs/general/dynamic/index.md

 Modules can be created with the `<create-module>` element.
 This has three attributes:

 - `type`: specifies the NED type of the module to be created, in the WHAT notation?
-- `submodule`: specifies the name of the module (this name can be used to delete module)
+- `submodule`: specifies the name of the module (this name can be used to delete the module)
 - `parent`: specifies the parent of the module (submodules of existing modules can be created as well)

-The created modules will have a random position inside the parent module (or the playground if the parent module is `"."`). <!--However, the scenario can include entries which position the modules.
+The created modules will have a random position inside the parent module (or on the playground if the parent module is `"."`). <!--However, the scenario can include entries which position the modules.
 TODO: is this correct? it doesnt seems so...cant set the position after its created.-->

 <!-- TODO: the mobility constraints need to be set, otherwise error